Estimating Uncertainty in Neural Networks for Cardiac MRI Segmentation: A Benchmark Study: Experiments and Results

 \subsection{Uncertainty on Dataset Shift}

-To further validate the uncertainty measures, we applied the models trained on the UKBB dataset to a different dataset - the ACDC dataset.
-The ACDC dataset consists of images with pathologies and image contrast distinctly different from the UKBB training dataset.
-Because of the dataset shift, we expect decreased segmentation accuracy and increased predictive uncertainty on the ACDC dataset compared to the UKBB test dataset.
+To further validate the uncertainty measures, we applied the models trained on the UKBB dataset to a distinctly different ACDC dataset.
+We expect decreased segmentation accuracy and increased predictive uncertainty on the ACDC test dataset compared to the UKBB test dataset, due to the presence of cardiac pathologies on the ACDC dataset and slightly different acquisition parameters.

-Figure \ref{fig:metrics_correlations} shows the segmentation accuracy and uncertainty metrics of the U-net models tested on the ACDC dataset.
-As expected, we observed decreased segmentation accuracy and increased predictive uncertainty compared to the UKBB test dataset.
-In terms of segmentation accuracy and probability calibration, the methods from the best to the worst are: Deep Ensemble, BBB, MCD-0.1, Plain U-net, and MCD-0.5, as shown in Figure \ref{fig:metrics_correlations} and Supplementary Table 4.
-The methods with the highest to the lowest uncertainties are: MCD-0.5, Deep Ensemble, BBB, and MCD-0.1, as shown in Figure \ref{fig:metrics_correlations} and Supplementary Table 5.
-Having high uncertainty on a shifted dataset is desirable, especially when the segmentation performance is poor.
-Overall, both Deep Ensembles and BBB showed good segmentation accuracy and predictive uncertainty in cases of shifted dataset.
+As shown in Figure \ref{fig:metrics_correlations}, we observed decreased segmentation accuracy and increased predictive uncertainty compared to the UKBB test dataset.
+In terms of segmentation accuracy and probability calibration, the methods from the best to the worst are: Deep Ensembles, BBB, MCD-0.1, SSN, Plain U-net, and MCD-0.5, as shown in Figure \ref{fig:metrics_correlations} and Supplementary Table S4.
+While most metrics are statistically different, some metrics between the following pairs are not statistically different: Deep Ensembles vs BBB, MCD-0.1 vs SSN, SSN vs Plain U-net, and Plain U-net vs MCD-0.5.
+Supplementary Table S5 shows detailed results of the pairwise significance tests.